git-kuf/wp-js-detect/readme.txt

 * NEW : The WPML plugin support has been added.
 You can read more about WPML config here http://wpml.org/documentation/support/language-configuration-files/
 = 1.0.3 =
 * NEW : Plugin option tabs has been added.
+= 1.0.4 =
+* NEW : Ability to customize pop-up window from the backend has been added.